julien6387/supvisors/docs/special.rst

 Extra Arguments
 ----------------

-When using Supervisor, colleagues have often asked if it would be possible to add extra arguments to the command line of a program without declaring them in the ini file.
+When using *Supervisor*, colleagues have often asked if it would be possible to add extra arguments to the command line of a program without declaring them in the ini file.
 Indeed, the applicative context is evolving at runtime and it may be quite useful to give some information to the new process (options, path, URL of a server, URL of a display, ...), especially when dealing with distributed applications.

-With Supervisor, it is possible to inform the process with a ``supervisor.sendProcessStdin`` XML-RPC.
+With *Supervisor*, it is possible to inform the process with a ``supervisor.sendProcessStdin`` XML-RPC.
 The first drawback is that it requires to update the source code of an existing program that is already capable of reading instructions from its command line.
 That is not always possible.
 On the other hand, colleagues found the solution so clumsy that they finally preferred to use a dedicated com to configure the process.